(c) LUXORION

 As it, the graphic user interface of VOACAP is outmoded.
 It is not too bad but not really user-friendly either, essentially when you need to display an output parameter or modify a chart.
 Hopefully, since its release other programs have filled this gap and have provided a better user interface (e.g. MultiProp, ACE-HF Pro, PropMan-2000, Ham CAP, DXAtlas, WinCAP Wizard, etc).

-Released in 1997 on a design written in Fortran still 13 years earlier, VOACAP is aging and it should be welcome to design a complete new product taking advantage of new programming languages and algorithms, a down-sized version of the IRI (signal and noise models) and IGRF (geomagnetic) models and why not, cherry on the cake, real-time ionosonde data to improve its accuracy.
-Good news, some amateur products go in this direction, to name DXAtlas by Alex Shovkoplyas, VE3NEA.
-But its competitors should follow this idea if they want to sell other thing that low-end products in the future...
+Released in 1997 on a design written in Fortran 13 years earlier, VOACAP is aging.
+Some years ago I wrote here : "It should be welcome to design a complete new product taking advantage of new programming languages and algorithms, a down-sized version of the IRI (signal and noise models) and IGRF (geomagnetic) models and why not, cherry on the cake, real-time ionosonde data to improve its accuracy".
+We will see that if this time is not arrived yet, some improvements have been done !

-Let's take some examples.
-As we noted, VOACAP does not use geomagnetic indices.
-Even some major competitors consider them (Ap and Kp) as "useless".
-But they are wrong because either they have not seriously learnt propagation fundamentals or they never worked in conditions in which the Kp index enters into play.
-All geophysicists might tell them that the p-index is however useful to calculate many geomagnetic effects.
+All geophysicists might tell that the p-index is however useful to calculate many geomagnetic effects.
 If Kp index doesn't improve the accuracy of short-term forecasts, it highlights disturbed conditions like a noise makes us prick the ears and the dependency between the geomagnetic activity and the depletion of the F2 layer.
 Then Kp index helps estimating the geomagnetic influence on propagation at high latitude during auroral events.
 It also permits to predict propagation on the top band where magneto-ionic effects become important (as are the sunset/sunrise and weather conditions, two parameters ignored by most programs as well).
-At last, Kp index permits to check antenna performances according to their polarization (we know that at low latitudes, vertical antennas for example don't couple properly with the horizontal component of the magnetic field, etc).
-Of course, everybody uses VOACAP for short-term predictions too, but we know its limitations and what mean probabilities, or we should.

 For more information